 If your claim is rejected, you will have the opportunity to appeal in most cases.

 Dealing with complicated legal matters can be very stressful for non-lawyers, especially after sustaining a work-related injury.
 The workers' compensation claim process is often uneventful, but sometimes can require the delicate touch of an experienced legal professional.
-Have a workers' comp attorney evaluate your claim today, at absolutely no charge.
+It's often in your best interests to meet with a workers' comp attorney before filing your claim.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.